logan272/bi-fraction/README.md

 ### Rounding Considerations

 bi-fraction support the same 9 rounding modes as in [bignumber.js](https://github.com/MikeMcl/bignumber.js) and [decimal.js](https://github.com/MikeMcl/decimal.js). bi-fraction is built on top of native JS bigint and it excels at representing numbers without requiring rounding in rational math operations (e.g., `add`, `sub`, `mul`, `div`).
 Since rational numbers can be represented precisely with fraction numbers, rounding is only necessary when performing operations that produce irrational numbers (e.g., `sqrt`, `sin`, `cos`) or converting fractions to other representations.

+## Error Handling

+### Invalid Inputs

+The Fraction class ensure reliable and predictable behavior throughout its methods.
+Lots methods of the Fraction class accept an `other: FractionIsh` parameter as input.
+The FractionIsh type is defined as `type FractionIsh = Fraction | NumberIsh`.

+A NumberIsh represents a value that can be converted to a number.
+It can be either a number, bigint, or string that can be successfully converted using the `Number(str)` function.
+However, if `Number(str)` returns NaN, indicating a failed conversion, the input `str` is considered an invalid NumberIsh.

+In such cases, instead of returning NaN, all methods of the Fraction class will throw an error to indicate that the input is not a valid NumberIsh.

+### Division by Zero

+Built on top of BigInt, Fraction follows the same behavior of BigInt division by zero.
+In contrast to plain JavaScript numbers, which return Infinity or -Infinity when divided by zero, BigInt (and therefore Fraction) throws an error when divided by zero.

 ## API Doc